 Chicago-Kent trial advocacy courses stress the importance of preparation.
 Students learn the results they achieve will depend on the thought and work they invest.
 Lawyers need to know that.

 We want students to understand the adversary system, that it assumes competent and principled advocacy.
 None of Chicago-Kent's advocacy instructors is content with a course that concerns itself solely with mechanics.
-At all times we watch for opportunity to make a point about the ethics of trial lawyering.
+At all times we watch for opportunities to make a point about the ethics of trial lawyering.
 We try to teach a respect for truth.
 We stress that facts cannot be created, they are presented.
 Truth cannot be changed, it can be enlivened.
 We do not tolerate lies or concealment.
 We do not object to harass or annoy.
 We stress those provisions of the disciplinary code that govern trial lawyers.

 Chicago-Kent graduates, especially those who have taken our trial advocacy courses, leave law school able to try lawsuits.
 And they have the skills that will enable them to become good, if not excellent, trial lawyers.